pliyo/learning-notes/conferences/0-lead-dev-berlin.md

 - [Developer Productivity 2.0](./developer-productivity.md), by Gergely Orosz (Author, The Pragmatic Engineer)

-# (Juan's Personal notes):
+# Juan's Personal notes:

 - Would strongly recommend the talks from: Lena Reinhart, Charity Majors and Sangeeta Handa.

-If you are reading this and can't find links for a talk is because I didn't take notes probably I missed that talk while outside taking some air, or doing some work.
+- If you are reading this and can't find links for a talk is because I didn't take notes probably I missed that talk while outside taking some air, or doing some work.